ClickHouse/ClickHouse/docs/en/operations/table_engines/replication.md

 Then start the server (restart, if it is already running).
 Data will be downloaded from replicas.

-An alternative recovery option is to delete information about the lost replica from ZooKeeper (`/path_to_table/replica_name`), then create the replica again as described in "[Creating replicatable tables]()".
+An alternative recovery option is to delete information about the lost replica from ZooKeeper (`/path_to_table/replica_name`), then create the replica again as described in "[Creating replicated tables](#creating-replicated-tables)".

 There is no restriction on network bandwidth during recovery.
 Keep this in mind if you are restoring many replicas at once.